AdirShML/AdirShML/README.md

 <h1>Welcome To My Profile:</h1>

-* I'm Adir Shmuel A Software Developer, also Martial arts instructor. specialized in Web/Mobile based development. exprienced with both backend and frontend aspects of development, adept to work on a tech-startup,
+* I'm Adir Shmuel A Practical Engineer, also Martial arts instructor. have my hands on experience in hardware testing and software development.
+  Love to coding
+  Solve problems
+  and always keep learning and optimizing

   please, contact me through Linkedin or Gmail:
      Linkedin: <a>https://www.linkedin.com/in/adir-shmuel9</a>